Scope of application

 1. The ADR procedure may take place:

-● Through actual meetings between the Mediator and the Parties at the registered office of the Conciliation Body Concordia et Ius srl; the location of the meeting may be waived with the consent of all parties, the Mediator and the Person in Charge of the Body, providing that the meetings may be held at the direct local office of the Conciliation Body Concordia et Ius srl closest to the Consumer's residence, where available.
+● Through actual meetings between the Mediator and the Parties at the registered office of the Concordia et Ius srl Conciliation Body; the location may be waived with the consent of all parties, the Mediator, and the Body's Manager, providing that the meetings may be held at the local office of the Concordia et Ius srl Conciliation Body closest to the Consumer's residence, where available.

 ● Using remote communication tools in compliance with the rules on the processing of personal data and confidentiality.